bagusedh/ciscodude.net/bgp/on/index.markdown

 ### Statistics

 * Total ASNS: 794
+  * Active ASNs: 546 or 68.77%
   * IPv4 only: 400 or 50.38%
-  * IPv6 Allocation Advertised: 146 or 18.39%
+  * IPv6 Advertisement: 146 or 18.39%

-I have created a [graph showing the growth of Ontario ASNs](/bgp/on/asns/), using chart.js.
+Graph showing the [growth of Ontario ASNs](/bgp/on/asns/), using chart.js.

 ### Update History